-Per SCAQMD Rule 1113 as amended on February 5, 2016, the architectural coatings that would be applied after January 1, 2014 will be limited to an average of 50 grams per liter or less of VOCs for building coatings and 100 grams per liter or less of VOCs for traffic (parking lot) coatings.
+Per SCAQMD Rule 1113 as amended on February 5, 2016, the architectural coatings that would be applied after January 1, 2014 will be limited to an average of 50 grams per liter or less of VOCs for building coatings and 100 grams per liter or less of VOCs for traffic coatings.

-The phases of the construction activities which have been analyzed below for each phase are: (1) grading, (2) paving, and (3) application of architectural coatings.
+The phases of the construction activities which have been analyzed below for each phase are: (1) grading, (2) building construction, (3) paving, and (4) application of architectural coatings.
 Details pertaining to the project's construction timing and the type of equipment modeled for each construction phase are available in the CalEEMod output in Appendix B.